buzztechno/qed-docs/README.md

 ### Filtering for a hash

-It is also possible to query for a list of app reports that represent a given hash.
+It is also possible to query for a list of app reports that represent a given file hash.
 The `hash` parameter is required in order to permit access only to clients that hold a given file or know its corresponding hash.

 #### Endpoint